 Shopping for lines is a common practice of savvy bettors, and it means they're finding which sportsbook has the best odds and price.
-On this page, we'll do the hard work for you and show you where it's best to bet any given game.
+We'll do the hard work for you on this page and show you where it's best to bet on any given game.

 Here are a few more things to note.

 1) You don't have to guess or sort through dozens of sportsbooks to eye which one has the best odds.
 We pull in up-to-the-minute odds on every U.S. sportsbook, and we'll automatically highlight in green which book is giving the best odds on any spread, moneyline, or over/under bet.